Controlling the Execution Flow of Statements

 The sum of 3 and 3 is 6

-Notice that the statements execute in parallel, therefore, each time you run the program, the order of execution may be different.
+Note that the statements execute in parallel, so each time you run the program, the order of execution may vary.

 In this tutorial, you have learned how to control the execution flow of the statements.